 If there is no further action on other program decisions, the application should be set to Closed status.

-If you are no longer processing an application and no longer need to track the applicant in the College Portal, the application can be set to Closed.
+If you are no longer processing an application and no longer need to track the applicant in the Apply Admin - International Portal, the application can be set to Closed.

 The applicant (and agent, if applicable) will see that the application is closed and the last offer state, however, they cannot make any further program decisions.
 The applicant may edit their profile and submit a new application to your college.